benji011/yggdrasil/docs/SCHEMA.md

 ## About

-The Firebase Database uses a NoSQL like syntax.
-Each "Collection" is like a table record and each "document" represents a record in SQL.
+The Firebase Database is NoSQL.
+In Firebase DB, each "Collection" is like a table record and each "document" represents a record in SQL.
 You can refer to the [models directory](./src/models/) on the interface used for each collection & document.

 ## Messages